 The MPH in Public Health is accredited by the Council on Education for Public Health (CEPH).

-Northeastern University does not condone discrimination on the basis of race, color, religion, religious creed, genetics, sex, gender identity, sexual orientation, age, national origin, ancestry, veteran or disability status.
+Northeastern University does not condone discrimination on the basis of race, color, religion, religious creed, genetics, sex, gender identity, sexual orientation, age, national origin, ancestry, veteran, or disability status.
 Moreover, the university will not ignore any form of discrimination or harassment, including sexual harassment of any member of the Northeastern community.
 Nor will Northeastern condone any form of retaliatory activity against any person who brings a complaint of discrimination or harassment, or who cooperates in a complaint investigation.

 Prospective students first apply to the Northeastern Law School via LSAC, the common application system for law schools.
-If accepted by the Law School, students interested in enrolling in the JD/MPH dual degree submit a supplementary application to the MPH Program in the Spring semester of their first year that must include the following:
+If accepted by the Law School, students interested in enrolling in the JD/MPH dual degree submit a supplementary application to the MPH program in the spring semester of their first year that must include the following:

-- One letter of recommendation
+One letter of recommendation

 Official transcripts, application fees, and official LSAT scores are not required as part of the MPH supplementary application, as it was collected for the LSAC application originally submitted to the Law School.

 When it comes to giving students the opportunity to learn by doing, there’s simply no place like Northeastern.
-Our signature Cooperative Legal Education Program guarantees you a year of full-time work experience.
+Our signature cooperative legal education program guarantees you a year of full-time work experience.
 No other law school program comes close — indeed, The National Jurist ranks Northeastern as the #1 law school for practical training.

 While other law schools might give students the chance to work over the summer or experience a part-time internship or externship, only Northeastern integrates four quarters of full-time employment into its curriculum, giving you four opportunities to:

-- Collaborate full time with working lawyers, contributing to the resolution of actual cases for real clients
+Collaborate full time with working lawyers, contributing to the resolution of actual cases for real clients

-- Make an impact in a professional setting just about anywhere in the world, from New York to South Africa
+Make an impact in a professional setting just about anywhere in the world, from New York to South Africa

-- Try out a variety of work environments and explore diverse areas of the law in depth
+Try out a variety of work environments and explore diverse areas of the law in depth

-The benefits of co-op extend far beyond graduating with an impressive resume.
+The benefits of co-op extend far beyond graduating with an impressive resumé.
 You and your peers will bring lessons learned on co-op into the classroom, creating a vibrant intellectual exchange that builds with each new experience.
 You may end up accepting a full-time position with one of your co-op employers, as a significant number of our graduates do.
 Most important, you’ll have the experience to know exactly where you want to go in your career and the confidence and credentials to get there.

-Our faculty represents a wide cross-section of professional practices and in fields ranging from finance to education to biomedical science to management to the U.S. military.
-They serve as mentors and advisors, and collaborate alongside students to solve the most pressing global challenges facing established and emerging markets.
+Our faculty represents a wide cross-section of professional practices and fields ranging from finance to education to biomedical science to management to the U.S. military.
+They serve as mentors and advisors and collaborate alongside students to solve the most pressing global challenges facing established and emerging markets.

 Below is a look at where our Public Health & Public Policy alumni work, the positions they hold, and the skills they bring to their organization.